margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Bullying ##
+Hello, Mr. Bully
+Remember me?
+You were a bully.
+You picked a fight.
+You couldn't pronounce my name correctly.
+You acted like I couldn't do my work properly.
+Hello, Mr. Bully.
+Remember me?
+I visited your apartment?
+And you poked fun of me.
+You treated me like I was stupid.
+Right in the center of your home.
+You patronized me.
+Hello, Mr. Bully.
+Remember me?
+I forgave you.
+But you denied me.
+You put yourself on a pedestal.
+You treated me like I asked for weird favors from me.
+Hello.
+Mr. Bully.
+You are part of a church of with Celebrities.
+And I am never enough, never competitive enough.
+Thank you for provoking me.
+I watch on the selfies online.
+I watch all the Celebrities.

 ## What is something you have dreamed about? ##
 This morning, I dreamed of a roommate, a friend, who recently had a daughter.
 I dreamed of how much love I had for her, her daughter, and her husband, the father.
 I love the motherly love, and fatherly love, and restored fatherly love with no insecurity, attacking - just pure fatherly-motherly love supporting in harmony.